Managing and Measuring Flow

-It concentrates on a comparison between the time items spend in the process on a whole - the lead time, to the time they are actually being worked on - cycle time.
-A measurement of these 2 informs you of the process throughput: the time it takes to produce results.
+It concentrates on a comparison between the time items spend in the process on a whole - the lead time, to the time they are actively being worked on - cycle time.
+Measurement of these 2 informs you of the process throughput: the time it takes to produce results.

 Resolving bad practices

 Example Imagine a memo arriving from a CEO’s office for a specific item in the process to be expedited, as it’s a critically important request from an important client, saying it needs doing ASAP and at whatever cost.
 The problem is, that there is often no measurement of the cost this exercise will have for the company.
 Measuring flow will highlight the impact of such proceeding, and show the knock-on effect.
 Leaders and the team will be able to see how other items get halted, and how much longer they will take to get completed because time was taken out to focus on the CEO’s pet project.
 Being able to show the CEO this data could prevent them from “expediting issues” in the future.